Chaim Grade

-Grade was born in Vilna, then within the Russian Empire, and died in The Bronx, New York.
+Grade was born in Vilna in the Russian Empire and died in The Bronx, New York.
 He is buried in Riverside Cemetery, Saddle Brook, New Jersey.

-Grade was raised Orthodox, and studied in yeshiva as a teenager, but ended up with a secular outlook, in part due to his poetic ambitions.
+Grade was raised Orthodox, and studied in a yeshiva as a teenager, but ended up with a secular outlook, in part due to his poetic ambitions.
 Losing his family in the Holocaust, he resettled in New York, and increasingly took to fiction, writing in Yiddish.

 Prewar: early life and education

 Vilna, Jatkever gas, 1935.
 Chaim lived with his mother in a room at Jatkever gas, 15 (now Mesinių str.
 11).

 Chaim Grade was born in 1910, the son of Shloyme-Mordkhe Grade, a teacher of Hebrew language, and his second wife, a rabbi's daughter Vela Blumenthal.
 He had five brothers from his father's first marriage, and two sisters, both of whom died in childhood.
 The family was quite poor, and became more so during the First World War.
 His father worked as a peddler at day, and as a watchman at night, before he became ill in 1919.
 His mother then started to work in her sister's store, and after that as a fruit peddler, selling frozen apples.
 Multiple relatives, among them his three older brothers, emigrated to America.
 Shloyme-Mordhe, half-paralyzed, lived with his oldest son until the son's death; he himself died in 1927.